Poetic Prophecy: Delphi

 Day 3

-8:30am Mythology & Writing Workshop with Luka Lesson in Arachova
+9am Mythology / Writing Workshop βKnow Thyselfβ with Luka Lesson

 10:30am Break

-11am Mythology & Writing Workshop with Luka Lesson in Arachova
+11am Mythology / Writing Workshop with Luka Lesson

-4pm - 6pm Mythology & Writing Workshop ‘Which Myth Will You Walk With?’ with Luka Lesson in Arachova
+4pm - 6pm Mythology / Writing Workshop with Luka Lesson

 Day 4